fbarfvestam/fe-recipe-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+You can see the live version of the app here: https://tourmaline-pasca-0c1feb.netlify.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.